SEPCheesecakeFactory/SEP3/Data/Interview_261125_1.md

 He managed to click on the finish button after ap.
 5 seconds of looking around.
 He obviously also saw the cancel button in top left but didn't mention it or click on it.

-## What would you like to have in the app?
+## What would you like to have in the app? / What would you not like to have in the app?

 Interactive questions.
 When I'm completing courses at work and they have no interactive exercises, I usually just click next because I know the course is long and I want to be done with it already.
 So, I would like to have there some engaging content, not just text to read.

+Also, there should be different kinds of interactive elements based on the course.
+Programming ones could have some real coding exercises, where you can write some code and it gets evaluated. *He mentioned that management would have some completely different features but always something interactive

+-> he didn't like the idea of just reading text and watching videos, he wants something engaging.

 ## Overall experience